arnzel/JavaProxyServlet/README.md

 1. Proxy Connection

       The Servlet ProxyServlet uses the jdk class UrlConnection for handling the requests.
-In the html of the requests the links to other sites are rewitten to urls that managed by the ProxyServlet for an example the link "/subpage.html" on the site http://www.example.com is rewritten to http://localhost:8080/webproxy/proxy?targetUrl=http://www.example.com/subpage.html.
+In the html of the requests the links to other sites are rewitten to urls that managed by the ProxyServlet.
+For an example the link "/subpage.html" on the site http://www.example.com is rewritten to http://localhost:8080/webproxy/proxy?targetUrl=http://www.example.com/subpage.html.
 Link to resources in html-files are rewritten in similliary way.

 2. Caching requested files
       There are two caches